How to register for a credit course at St. Louis?

 Teacher – delivered

-Day classes are offered at St. Louis Kitchener Main Campus ONLY.
+Day classes are offered at St. Louis Kitchener Main Campus and NEW!!
+St. Louis Cambridge Campus (150 Main St. - Region of Waterloo building).
 By taking teacher-delivered classes, you value the input, direction and support from an Ontario Certified Teacher who will deliver and engage you through the curriculum of the course you have chosen.
 Some time will be given in-class to work on assignments.